10 Things To NOT Do If You Have Eczema

 2. AVOID BEING HIGH AND DRY...TEMPERATURE-WISE

 Enjoying a hot bath at the end of the day is one of the quickest, easiest, and most inexpensive ways to unwind.
 However, hot water can strip the skin of its protective oils, weakening its immunity to bacteria.
 Similarly, the skin gets dry and irritated during cold winter months as well.
 It’s really all about adjusting to your surroundings.
 If you’re reading this, it means you’re no stranger to eczema; and you also know that extremely hot or extremely cold temperatures can severely trigger those frequent visitors—flare-ups.
+Make sure you don't miss out on the tailored package of our winter favorites!

 3. CHEMICALS = CULPRITS